sympy/sympy/doc/src/tutorial/solvers.rst

 .. note::

-   Order of solution corresponds the order of given symbols.
+   The order of solution corresponds the order of given symbols.

 .. _tutorial-roots: